 New Haven is small enough that Yale students can make a difference.
 Many get involved in local politics; a Yale student typically serves on the Board of Aldermen, New Haven’s governing council, and other students intern at City Hall.
 Students also venture out into the city to volunteer, tutoring at local schools and prisons, serving as coaches for youth sports teams, and helping at soup kitchens.

 Founded in 1638 and the first planned city in North America, New Haven has a grid of nine squares that puts Yale directly in the heart of downtown, with Old Campus (one of two central quadrangles) bordering the New Haven Green.
 With no line of demarcation between campus and the city, Yale students have unrivaled access to their urban surroundings, making New Haven an integral part of Yale’s unique educational experience.

-slice n.
-New Haven pizza is some of the best you’ll find anywhere.
-Whether it’s late night pizza at A1 or Yorkside, the world-famous Sally’s and Pepe’s in Wooster Square, or the ever-innovative BAR, there are lots of places to grab a slice - in fact, there are almost twenty.
+Slice: New Haven pizza is some of the best you’ll find anywhere.
+Whether it’s late night pizza at Yorkside, the world-famous Sally’s and Pepe’s in Wooster Square, or the ever-innovative BAR, there are lots of places to grab a slice - in fact, there are almost twenty.

 Ultimate: Frisbee, that is.
 The Frisbee is one of New Haven’s many firsts, and was supposedly invented when some Yale students began throwing a pie tin from Mrs. Frisbee’s pie shop back and forth.
 From Yale’s Club Frisbee team to friends on the Green, New Haven residents have kept the sport alive.

 Wenzel n.
 A delicious Buffalo chicken grinder from Alpha Delta Pizza at the intersection of Elm and Howe.
 Perfect for a late night snack, whether it’s a study break or after a night out.